De-register for VAT

 You may decide to, or have to, de-register your business for VAT.

 Before you do this, make sure you've entered all the transactions that might have VAT on them into FreeAgent, and in particular, make sure you do this before submitting your final VAT return online.
 There's no way of undoing the de-registration once the final VAT return has been filed.

 Change the "Are you VAT Registered?" drop-down menu option to say "De-registered".

 Put in the date you de-registered for VAT.
-HM Revenue & Customs will tell you when this was.
+HMRC will tell you when this was.